Great sport demands great music

 HOW TO GET THE BEST PITCH FROM MUSIC LIBRARIES

 So it may seem a bit cheeky of me giving advice to music supervisors, editors, producers, and edit houses on how to approach music libraries, but I am doing this in the spirit of friendship and understanding.
-And from the point of view of someone who has been invited to pitch multiple times for over thirty years, as a composer for film, television, and theatre.
+And from the point of view of someone who has been invited to pitch multiple times for nearly forty years, as a composer for film, television, and theatre.

 The Pitch Email